senanu/b40/docs/labs/R/intro_to_rstudio.md

 **Important note** It is possible to run R one command at a time, but it is **much** better to save your commands in a file.
 This will allow you to re-run the code easily if you decide to change anything, or if your underlying data changes.

 ## Getting Started -- loading an R Markdown file
-1. Download the b40r project into Rby doing the following:
+1. Download the b40r project into RStudio by doing the following:
     1. If you are using Posit Cloud, make sure you are in a workspace, and then on the right, choose "New Project" and then "New Project from Git Repository", then type or copy "https://github.com/senanu/b40r.git"
     1. If you are using RStudio on your own computer, go to File>New Project>Version Control>Git and type or copy "https://github.com/senanu/b40r.git" into the dialog.
 In the "create project as subdirectory of" box, choose a place (folder/directory) on your computer where you'd like to save everything.
 1. In the bottom-right pane, select the "Files" tab.
 You should see a list of files and directories (folders), starting with a directory called ".github".
 All of the R Markdown files you need for this class will be located in the "R" directory.